 Climate-ozone feedback: Changes in ozone concentrations in response to projected climate change have been shown to lead to a potential climate-atmospheric chemistry feedback.
-Chemistry-climate models consistently project a decrease in lower tropical stratospheric ozone levels due to enhanced upwelling of ozone poor tropospheric air associated with surface warming driven strengthening of the Brewer-Dobson circulation (Bunzel and Schmidt, 2013).
+Chemistry-climate models consistently project a decrease in lower tropical stratospheric ozone levels due to enhanced upwelling of ozone-poor tropospheric air associated with surface warming-driven strengthening of the Brewer-Dobson circulation (Bunzel and Schmidt, 2013).
 Further, models project an increase in middle and extratropical stratospheric ozone due to increased downwelling through the strengthened Brewer-Dobson circulation (Bekki et al., 2013; Dietmüller et al., 2014).
-These stratospheric ozone changes induce a net negative global mean ozone radiative feedback (Dietmüller et al., 2014).
-Tropospheric ozone shows a range of responses to climate with models generally agreeing that warmer climate will lead to decreases in the tropical lower troposphere owing to increased water vapour and increases in the sub-tropical to mid-latitude upper troposphere due to increases in lightning and stratosphere-to-troposphere transport (Stevenson et al., 2013).
-A small positive feedback is estimated from climate-induced changes in global mean tropospheric ozone (Dietmüller et al., 2014) while a small negative feedback is estimated by (Heinze et al., 2019) based on the model results of (Stevenson et al., 2013).
-Additionally, these ozone feedbacks induce a change in stratospheric water vapor amplifying the feedback due to stratospheric ozone (Stuber et al., 2001).
-Since AR5, several modeling studies have estimated the intensity of meteorology driven ozone feedbacks on climate from either combined tropospheric and stratospheric ozone changes or separately with contrasting results.
-One study suggests no change (Marsh et al., 2016), while other studies report reductions of equilibrium climate sensitivity ranging from 7-8% (Dietmüller et al., 2014; Muthers et al., 2014) to 20% (Nowack et al., 2015).
-The estimate of this climate-ozone feedback parameter is very strongly model dependent with values ranging from -0.13 to -0.01 W m–2 °C–1 though there is agreement that it is negative.
-The assessed central value and the 5-95% range of climate-ozone feedback parameter based on AerChemMIP ensemble is within the range of these published estimates but closer to the lower bound.
+These stratospheric ozone changes induce a net-negative global mean ozone radiative feedback (Dietmüller et al., 2014).
+Tropospheric ozone shows a range of responses to climate with models generally agreeing that warmer climate will lead to decreases in the tropical lower troposphere owing to increased water vapour and increases in the subtropical to mid-latitude upper troposphere due to increases in lightning and stratosphere-to-troposphere transport (Stevenson et al., 2013).
+A small positive feedback is estimated from climate-induced changes in global mean tropospheric ozone (Dietmüller et al., 2014) while a small negative feedback is estimated by Heinze et al. (2019) based on the model results of Stevenson et al. (2013).
+Additionally, these ozone feedbacks induce a change in stratospheric water vapour amplifying the feedback due to stratospheric ozone (Stuber et al., 2001).
+Since AR5, several modelling studies have estimated the intensity of meteorology-driven ozone feedbacks on climate from either combined tropospheric and stratospheric ozone changes or separately with contrasting results.
+One study suggests no change (Marsh et al., 2016), while other studies report reductions of equilibrium climate sensitivity (ECS) ranging from 7–8% (Dietmüller et al., 2014; Muthers et al., 2014) to 20% (Nowack et al., 2015).
+The estimate of this climate-ozone feedback parameter is very strongly model-dependent with values ranging from –0.13 to –0.01 W m–2 °C–1 though there is agreement that it is negative.
+The assessed central value and the 5–95% range of climate-ozone feedback parameter based on AerChemMIP ensemble is within the range of these published estimates, but closer to the lower bound.
 This climate-ozone feedback factor does not include the feedback on ozone from lightning changes which is discussed separately below.